 Season with sea salt and freshly ground pepper to taste.

-Boil, stirring and turning pasta frequently with tongs until it is al dente and water nearly evaporates, about 9 minutes.
+• Bring to a boil over high heat.
+Cook, stirring and turning the pasta frequently with a wooden spoon, until it is al dente and the water nearly evaporates about 12-15 minutes.

 • Season to taste with sea salt and freshly ground pepper.